EastCoast3Dee/Dev_Environment_Setup/README.md

     </IfModule>

 5. At the end of the file, specify the Apache module, php extensions, and php.ini directory to integrate PHP.

-    # PHP 8 Config
+    #PHP 8 Config

     LoadModule php_module "c:/phpApache/php8apache2_4.dll"

     AddType application/x-http-php .php

     PHPIniDir "C:/phpApache"

 6. Restart Apache.

 ## Test PHP
-1. In htdocs, open the examplesite.tbd folder and create a php file named index.php.
+1. In htdocs, open the examplesite.tbd folder and create a PHP file named index.php.

 2. Open index.php in a text editor.